fll-pigeons/gamechangers/docs/gyro_pid.md

    powerA = Tp + correction
    powerB = Tp - correction

-Or, the correction is used as the angle parameter in the Pybricks robot.drive(speed, angle) function:
+Or, if using the Pybricks robot.drive(speed, angle) function, the correction is used as the angle parameter:

    robot.drive(Ts, correction)